Signing Documents with Adobe Acrobat Reader

 - Add a digital signature using a certificate signed by a Certificate Authority (even more secure)

 Option 2 adds a digital signature to the document, which is more secure.
 To set this up you create a “certificate” file, which is encoded by a password.
 (Adobe Reader helps you do this.)
 Whenever you want to sign a document you will simply type that secret password to add the signature.
 This is more secure than option 1, with not much extra work to set up at the beginning, so this is probably what you want to do.
-It’s still possible for someone to spoof a signature by just creating a digital signature with your name on it, but it won’t match the digital signature you usually use, so it will be possible to spot a forgery if someone checks it carefully.
-It can also show a warning if the document has been altered after you have signed it.
+It’s still possible for someone to spoof a signature by just creating a digital signature with your name on it, but it won’t match the digital signature you usually use, so it will be possible to spot a forgery if someone checks it carefully — and Acrobat Reader can check signatures automatically.
+It can also show a warning if the document has been altered after it has been signed.

 So there are really two options, and in Adobe Acrobat you choose them with two different tools: